Hotmoka/hotmoka/tutorial/Takamaka.md

 4. to let the first player try to invest again in the contract, this time with a too small investment, which leads to an exception.

-The last transaction will fail with an exception, since the contract requires a minimum investment.
+The last transaction fails with an exception, since the contract requires a minimum investment.

 ```java